FarmData2/FarmData2/components/README.md

   - This event will have a `boolean` payload indicating if the component's value is valid or not.
   - The component `watch`es the `isValid` computed property for changes and emits this event.
-  - This event should also be emitted exactly once when the component is first created.
+  - This event should be emitted when:
+    - any time the component's `isValid` computed property changes.
+This should be done with a `watch` for the `isValid` computed property.
+      - If `isValid` is `null` then this watcher should not emit the event.

 - If a component only contains one element, then it should be wrapped in a `<div>` element.
 See the `CommentComponent` component for an example and explanation.